Vettabase/mariadb-columnstore-docker/README.md

 This is a [Vettabase](https://vettabase.com) project.

-This project was originally developed and is currently maintained by Richard Bensley <richard.bensley@vettabase.com>.
+This project was originally developed by Richard Bensley.

 Anyone who makes a relevant contribution to this project will be kudoed here, unless they ask not to be mentioned.